dsgrid/dsgrid/doc/data_format.md

 - `dataset.toml`:
     - configuration file that holds all other metadata details
 - `project.toml`:
-    - defines project requirements and any mapping required to map datasets to project dimensions
+    - defines project requirements and any mapping required to map datasets to Base Dimensions
 	- For mapping options, select from `no mapping`, `association table`, or `association table with a scaling factor`
-	- If `no mapping`, project dimensions must match dataset dimensions.
+	- If `no mapping`, Base Dimensions must match dataset dimensions.
 	- Submit `association table` as an input .toml file for `dataset-submit`.
 - `project_mapping.toml`:
-    - defines `association table` to map dataset to project dimensions
+    - defines `association table` to map dataset to Base Dimensions

 ### Data Tables
 - `load_data`: contains load time series by end use columns indexed by a dataframe index, as shown below: